Living in Avon-by-the-Sea:

 A beautiful seaside community, located north of Belmar, Avon by the Sea is nestled between Sylvan Lake and the Shark River Inlet.
 It is here in Avon where you can relax and watch the boats go by.
 Avon by the Sea has a magnificent beach, and a beautiful boardwalk with Victorian lamps and a pavilion for dining.
-Avon has been called the best kept secret of the Jersey Shore.
+Avon is one of the best secrets of the Jersey Shore.
 There are 2000 year round residents.
 The Avon beaches draw thousands each summer, many of which enjoy oceanfront dining at The Columns restaurant, which is open in the summer season and offers dining and dancing.

 Avon by the Sea has an active recreation department and offers year round activities for children and seniors.
-Soccer, basketball, swimming and tennis programs are offered.
+They offer soccer, basketball, swimming and tennis programs.
 Avon by the Sea is home to the infamous “Pond”, an outdoor ice skating rink started by local residents.
-It is here where the family can free skate and hockey games are also played.
+It is here where the family can free skate and play hockey.
 Season skating badges are $45.00 for the season.

 Avon by the Sea has a town pool available with badges to town residents.